 - Not prohibit vegetable gardens in the front, back, or side yard of a unit owner's property.

-The bill also requires an association to permit the installation of at least 3 garden designs that are preapproved by the association for installation in front yards within the common interest community.
-To be preapproved, a garden design must adhere to the principles of water-wise landscaping and emphasize drought-tolerant and native plants.
+The act requires an association to develop at least 3 garden designs that are preapproved by the association for installation in front yards within the common interest community.
+To receive preapproval, a garden design must adhere to the principles of water-wise landscaping or be part of a water conservation program operated by a local water provider.

-The bill allows a unit owner who is affected by an association's violation of the new requirements to bring a civil action to restrain further violation and to recover damages in an amount equal to actual damages plus $500, plus any other damages, costs, and reasonable attorney fees.
+A unit owner who is affected by an association's violation of the act's requirements may, after providing the association notice of and a 45-day period to cure the violation, bring a civil action to restrain further violation and to recover up to $500 or actual damages, whichever is greater.